signalfx/splunk-otel-js-web/docs/DataSending.md

 ## Geolocation data

-The beacon sends IP addresses as part of the data payload.
+Splunk Observability Cloud collects the IP addresses of all beacon connections.
 Collected IP addresses are used in the APM back end to map the geographical location of the user (country, city, etc.).